TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateContent/Index.rst

 that are 15 and more years old into modern TYPO3 Installations.

 The following shows the export dialog of TYPO3 installation of version 3.8.0.
-It is often more feasible to use the Import / Export tool then to attempt to update very old TYPO3 installations.
+It is often more feasible to use the Import / Export tool than to attempt to update very old TYPO3 installations.

 .. include:: /Images/ManualScreenshots/ImportExport/ImpExpV3.8.rst.txt